travis-ci/travis.rb/README.md

 Currently the following commands are available:

 * `endpoint` - displays the API endpoint used
+* `encrypt` - encrypts data with a repos public key (useful for secure env vars etc)
 * `help` - displays general or command specific help
 * `login` - authenticates for subsequent commands
 * `whoami` - displays the user name you are logged in with